Chan4077/First-Mod/README.md

 ## Notes
 * For those asking to update to a specific version, please create a new issue!
-* There will be an update to 1.12 by this month! :tada:
+* There will be an update to 1.12 by a certain date! :sad:
 * For more information on the crafting recipes, view [here](https://github.com/Chan4077/First-Mod/wiki/Crafting-Recipes)
 * For more information on block and item IDs, view [here](https://github.com/Chan4077/First-Mod/wiki/IDs)
 * **View the wiki for more information!**